 There are other types as well as specific brands that people abuse, but this list should give you an idea of what we're talking about when it comes to opioid addiction:

 These are the common signs of an addiction to opioids:

 An opioid addiction comes with many risks and dangers to the person using the drugs as well as all of the people around them.
 The cravings for the drugs become so powerful that it is hard to quit even when it's obvious there is a problem.
 This is why an addiction to opioids is such a serious problem.
 People who are addicted usually find a lot of other negative side effects are caused by opioid intoxication.
 From relationship problems to trouble with the law, there are non-physical points to consider when it comes to opioid abuse.

 An opioid addiction is defined as a need or compulsion to take opioid drugs even when continued use has serious negative effects on a person's life.
 Symptoms of opioid addiction include a build up of tolerance, the appearance of withdrawal symptoms, and a constant preoccupation with the next high.
-When it comes to treating an addiction to opioids, on GoMentor.com you can search and find therapists, whom you can also book online sessions with.
+When it comes to treating an addiction to opioids, on GoMentor.com you get confidential online therapy from professional therapists through GoMentor 24/7.
 Psychotherapy has been shown to be very helpful with people who are addicted to opioids.
 With help from therapists on GoMentor.com, you can take the first steps necessary to regain control of your life before opioids tear about your life and the lives of those around you.